Who We Are

 Dominick Ming-Fai Yu

-Logistics and Movement-Building Intern
+Logistics and Movement-Building Fellow

 Dominick (they/them) is a Senior at Pitzer College as a Community Health and Justice major and Asian-American Studies minor.
 They are currently exploring community and organizational structures that offer support in the form of care, joy, community, and security for trans* youths.
 They are passionate about stories, new things, their communities, and taking the time to do nothing.
 In their free time, they like to play video games and lay around.
 Post-graduation, they hope to continue working with HJC and find a job that will allow them to save up to pay off their student loans.